divvun/giellalt-svn2git/doc/Aftermath.md

 * lexicon has more than 30k entries (but subject to realworld realities & limits)
 * running text coverage above 90 %
 * at least one contact person in the language community that is willing to or being payed to be a first line support person and language resource maintainer
-* CI/CD working for the tools being provided, entries in Divvun Manager, documentation, etc
+* CI/CD working for the tools being provided, entries in Divvun Manager, documentation, etc, with delivery to the stable channel
+* rule of thumb: it is available in the stable channel/default App/etc